lynk-design/lynk/docs/getting-started/themes.md

 </html>
 ```

-?> There is one exception to this rule — the light theme _does not_ need to be activated.
-For convenience, the light theme is scoped to `:root` and will be activated by default when imported.
+<lynk-alert open>There is one exception to this rule — the light theme _does not_ need to be activated.
+For convenience, the light theme is scoped to `:root` and will be activated by default when imported.</lynk-alert>

 ### Using Multiple Themes